 Research - Laboratory/Non-Laboratory, Staff/Administrative

-Bachelor’s degree in biology, or Chemistry in a related field required.
+B.S. degree in biology, chemistry or related field

-Two (2) years of laboratory experience performing relevant techniques required.
+Two (2) years laboratory experience performing relevant techniques.

 Master's degree, with related graduate research, may substitute for experience to the extent permitted by the JHU equivalency formula.

 * JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job. *

 M.S. degree in biology, chemistry or related field.

 Special Knowledge, Skills, and Abilities